-Now that we’re nearly one year into the COVID-19 pandemic, some patients are still hesitant to come into the hospital for annual examinations.
+Over a year into the COVID-19 pandemic, many patients are still delaying their annual examinations.
 This number is especially high in our male population.
 Unfortunately, this delay in screenings is resulting in more advanced prostate cancer diagnoses.

-If You’re 45 and Older: Request a Prostate-Specific Antigen (PSA) Blood Test
+If You’re 45 and Older: Request a PSA Test

 The PSA test measures the level of PSA in a man’s blood.
 The blood level of PSA is often elevated in men with prostate cancer.
 Depending on your age, family history, and race, and if you have a PSA level ranging from 4 to 4.5 and up, you can be referred to a urologist for a follow-up.